Gonstead Chiropractors in Berwick

 - analysis always occurs before an adjustment and after to ensure a correction is required, and has been effective.

-Adjustments are always done at lowest force required.
+Adjustments are always done at the lowest force required.
 Adjustments should be comfortable and gentle.
 Cavitation (joint noise/clicking) does not have to occur for an effective adjustment.

 How can I tell if a Chiropractor is using the Gonstead system?